atikul-islam-sajib/ViT-Scratch/README.md

 Contributions to improve this implementation of ViT are welcome.
 Please follow the standard fork-branch-pull request workflow.

 ## License
-Specify the license under which the project is made available (e.g., MIT License).
+The project is made available (e.g., MIT License).